zinyando/mastra-meme-search/README.md

 ## Features

+- Semantic meme search with natural language understanding
+- Real-time search interface with instant results
+- Responsive design with modern UI components
+- Clear search functionality with URL state management
-- Scrapes memes from Know Your Meme using Mastra's document processing
+- Meme scraping from Know Your Meme using Mastra's Firecrawl
-- Stores meme metadata and embeddings in PostgreSQL with pgvector
+- Vector embeddings stored in PostgreSQL with pgvector
-- Semantic search using text embeddings
-- Next.js-based API endpoints
-- Built with TypeScript for type safety
+- Built with Next.js 15 and TypeScript for type safety

+## Tech Stack

+- Next.js 15.1.7 with Turbopack
+- React 19
+- TypeScript 5.7
+- Tailwind CSS 3.4
+- PostgreSQL with pgvector
+- Mastra Core and Firecrawl for web scraping
+- OpenAI for embeddings generation

 ## Prerequisites

-- Node.js 18+ and npm
+- Node.js 20+ and npm
 - PostgreSQL with pgvector extension
 - Environment variables:
   ```
   POSTGRES_CONNECTION_STRING=your_postgres_connection_string
   OPENAI_API_KEY=your_openai_api_key
+  FIRECRAWL_API_KEY=your_firecrawl_api_key
   ```

 ## Setup